+Overall Reading

-The 2008 reading of 3.41 indicates the evaluator's opinion that the Palau Government's overall financial health and performance declined significantly during the fiscal year ended September 30, 2008, due in a large part to expenses exceeding revenues and increasing deficits.
-After a number of years of near satisfactory scores, the decline in the score for 2008 is mostly attributed to the decrease in net assets, poor intergenerational equity, and increasing deficits of unrestricted net assets and balance.
+The 2009 reading of 3.45 indicates the evaluator's opinion that the Palau Government's overall financial health and performance improved slightly during the fiscal year ended September 30, 2009.

-General fund unreserved fund
+After a number of years of near satisfactory scores, the the past two periods have shown a decline in the financial health as success of the Palauan Government.
+Much of the decline occurred in FY 2008 due to the dramatic drop in the fair value of investments.
+Palau did not see much recovery though during FY 2009, and it's reading has remained stationary.